ufukty/gohandlers/docs/reference/glossary/binding-and-tags.md

 ## 🏷 Field Tags: Declaring Where Data Comes From

-Tags tell gohandlers how to connect struct fields to HTTP components.
+Tags tell Gohandlers how to connect struct fields to HTTP components.
 Each field should include one of the following:

 | Tag     | Used In            | Purpose                             |
 | ------- | ------------------ | ----------------------------------- |